simpleOmnia/sXR/README.md

 # Coming Very Soon...
 ~~Camera passthrough for augmented reality (on supported headsets)~~ Augmented Reality sample scene available, requires SteamVR for now

+~~Playback mode - Replay the participants view and highlight their gaze)~~ Playback mode is available, look at the Github wiki for more info

 Eye-tracking/shader tutorial + sxr.commands for assigning shaders to objects

 Gaze-ray objects - record when the user looks at certain objects

 Command Recorder - record when the user presses buttons (for replaying scene)

-Playback mode - Replay the participants view and highlight their gaze

 VR Controller "Touch" option for buttons (i.e. when the controller button is  touched but not pressed)